Guinness Beef Stew

 • Tomato Paste: Including a small amount of tomato paste adds incredible depth and richness to the dish!

-• Broth: My preferred broth is beef broth, but vegetable broth or even chicken broth is also fine.
+• Broth: My preferred broth is beef broth, but vegetable broth or even chicken broth or chicken stock will work just fine.

 • Bay Leaves: For herbs, I just throw in a couple of bay leaves, but you could substitute thyme, rosemary, or any other herb you like.